,

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What decision did the Varanasi Sessions Court make in the Iftar-on-Ganga bail case?
+What did the Varanasi Sessions Court decide in the Iftar-on-Ganga case?

-The court denied bail to 14 accused in the Iftar-on-Ganga case.
-The denial cited concerns about social harmony and public order at the ghats.
+The post says a Sessions Court in Varanasi denied bail to 14 men in the so-called Iftar-on-Ganga case.
+It notes that the court cited concerns about hurt religious sentiments, social harmony, and public order at the ghats.

-What is the 'triple test' used in bail decisions?
+What is the triple test in Indian bail law?

-The triple test assesses risk of absconding, tampering with evidence or witnesses, and the likelihood of reoffending or disturbing public order.
-In cases involving religious sentiments, the analysis can be more cautious.
+The post describes the triple test as the risk of absconding, the possibility of tampering with evidence or witnesses, and the likelihood of reoffending or disturbing public order.
+Courts may apply extra caution when alleged conduct implicates public peace or communal harmony.